2015 NBA Finals: Game 3

 The Cavaliers led wire to wire as they defeated the Warriors 96–91 and took a 2–1 series lead.
 The first half was close throughout, with the Cavaliers leading 24–20 after the first quarter.
 They led 44–37 at halftime.
-Stephen Curry's struggles in Game 2 carried over to the first half of this game as he was held to 3 points in the first half.
+Stephen Curry's struggles in Game 2 carried over to the first half of this game as he was held to three points in the first half.
 In the third quarter, the Cavaliers seized control, outscoring the Warriors 28–18.
 They led by as many as 20 in the third quarter before taking a 72–55 lead heading into the fourth quarter.
-The 55 points scored by the Warriors was their lowest scoring output through three quarters all season.
-However, the Warriors fought back, making it a 1-point game as they cut the deficit to 81–80 late in the fourth quarter.
+The 55 points scored by the Warriors was their lowest scoring output through three quarters all season, but the Warriors fought back, making it a one-point game as they cut the deficit to 81–80 late in the fourth quarter.
 However, Matthew Dellavedova banked in a circus shot as he tumbled to the floor while being fouled by Curry.
 He made the free throw to put the Cavaliers up 84–80.
-After Curry committed a turnover, LeBron James hit a three-pointer to give the Cavs an 87–80 lead.
+After Curry committed a turnover, LeBron James hit a three-pointer to give the Cavaliers an 87–80 lead.
 Curry hit a handful of three-pointers down the stretch, but the Cavs made their free throws and closed out the win.

-James led all scorers with 40 to go along with 12 rebounds, 8 assists, and 4 steals.
-Through 3 games, James scored 123 points, the most points scored by any player in the first three games of any NBA Finals series, surpassing Rick Barry's 122 from the 1967 NBA Finals.
+James led all scorers with 40 to go along with 12 rebounds, eight assists, and four steals.
+Through three games, James scored 123 points, the most points scored by any player in the first three games of any NBA Finals series, surpassing Rick Barry's 122 from the 1967 NBA Finals.
 Dellavedova scored 20, a playoff career high.
 Curry led the Warriors with 27 points, 17 of which came in the fourth quarter.
-This win marks the first time that the Cavaliers held a lead in a Finals series in their franchise history, as well as their first home win in a Finals series in their franchise history.
+This win marks the first time that the Cavaliers held a lead in an NBA Finals series in their franchise history, as well as their first home win in an NBA Finals series in their franchise history.